cal-cs184-student/hw-webpages-sp24-ashmchiu/hw4.md

 Now that we've created our grid of point masses, we then created our springs with structural, shearing, and bending constraints.
 We note that
 - structural constraints were applied between a point mass and the point masses to its left and directly above it (if they existed)
 - shearing constraints were applied between a point mass and the point masses to its diagonal upper left and right (if they existed)
-- bending constraints were applied between a point mass and the point masses two to the left and two above it (if they existed it).
+- bending constraints were applied between a point mass and the point masses two to the left and two above it (if they existed).

 Below, we've included several screenshots of <code class="language-plaintext highlighter-rouge">./clothsim -f ../scene/pinned2.json</code> from various viewing angles to show the wireframe and structure of point masses and springs.
 <div align="center">